mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--id`

 A custom identifier string for the extension.
-This has no effect if the extension already declares an identifier in its manifest.
-This option may be useful for signing versions of an existing extension that you own.
+This has no effect if the extension has declared an identifier in its manifest.
+This option may be useful for signing versions of an extension you own.

 ::: note alert
-This option cannot be used when `--use-submission-api` is also used: the add-on ID must be specified in the `manifest.json` file.
+This option cannot be used when `--use-submission-api` is used: the add-on ID must be specified in the `manifest.json` file.
 :::

 Environment variable: `$WEB_EXT_ID`